 The Paradiso is overflowing with sublime imagery of light.
 In fact, one of Beatrice’s most important roles is to act as a reflector of God’s light, dimming it down enough so that Dante isn’t blinded by its intensity.
 Gradually, in his journey through the Paradiso, Dante’s sight is conditioned and his ability to love expanded until he is finally able to gaze upon and participate in the indescribable mystery of God’s eternal love.
 It is only when the entire communion of saints turns to Mary and pleads for Dante, that his “sight, becoming pure / [is] able to penetrate the ray of Light more deeply – that Light, sublime, which in Itself is true.”
 With the aid of their prayers and the intercession of Mary, he finally reaches the goal of all humanity: contemplation of “the Love that moves the sun and the other stars.”

 Just like Dante, every person has the capacity to open himself to truths that are bigger than our minds can initially fathom.
 We can often lose sight of the fact that the answers to political questions on abortion or marriage, for example, are based on understandings of the nature of human life and love that are just too big and too profound for us to grasp all at once.
 The process of changing someone’s mind on such questions will probably be slow, but it can be helped along by relationships that, in love, persistently ask others to reconsider the philosophical foundations of their beliefs.

 In fighting to change our culture, we must remember that our opponents, like our allies and ourselves, are human beings whose individual conversions can only be wrought through a mysterious combination of love, truth, and free will.

-Serena Sigillito is Managing Editor of Public Discourse and Event Manager at The Witherspoon Institute.
+Serena Sigillito is Managing Editor of Public Discourse.
 She holds a BA in English from the University of Dallas and an MA from the Catholic University of America.